Beechwood 4-5789

 "Beechwood 4-5789" is a song written by Marvin Gaye, William "Mickey" Stevenson and George Gordy.
-It was a 1962 hit single for the Motown girl group The Marvelettes on Motown's Tamla subsidiary record label.
-The song became a hit again when it was covered by the pop duo The Carpenters in 1982.
+It was a 1962 hit single for the Motown girl group the Marvelettes on Motown's Tamla subsidiary record label.
+The song became a hit again when it was covered by the pop duo the Carpenters in 1982.

-The song's title is derived from the now-defunct use of telephone exchange names in telephone numbers.
-In this case, the significant portions of the exchange name were the first two letters of "Beechwood" (BE), and the remainder of the number.
-In conventional modern use, this telephone number would be 234–5789.
+The song's title is derived from the sequence 234–5789 and the now-defunct use of telephone exchange names in telephone numbers.
+The first two letters of the exchange "Beechwood" (BE) are substituted to the numbers 2 and 3 on a rotary dial, and then joined to the remaining numbers.
+In the case of this title, the remaining numbers are 4–5789, together forming the full telephone number of 234–5789.

 The Marvelettes version

 Background

 The lyrics are about the singer wanting a man she just met to call her number in order to "have a date, any ol' time."
 As with all the Marvelettes' other singles during the first phase of the group's career, the lead vocal was by Gladys Horton.
 The song's co-writer Marvin Gaye played drums on the track, which William Stevenson produced.
 The single was taken from the group's 1962 album Playboy.